Top 10 Leaves Name List Used As Medicine Leaves In Ayurveda

-Due to these properties, it benefits nervous system, blood and plasma tissues (dhatu).
+Due to these properties, it benefits the nervous system, blood and plasma tissues (dhatu).
 Consuming Peppermint stimulates the circulatory, nervous, digestive and respiratory channels (srotas).
-Besides this, Peppermints have a powerful antibacterial property that aids in fighting against unhealthy bacteria like e.coli, staph and salmonella.
+Besides this, Peppermints have a powerful antibacterial property that aids in fighting against unhealthy bacteria like e.coli, staph, and salmonella.

 7. Patharchur (Bryophyllum pinnatum)